yutatoyama/AppliedEconometrics/docs/13_PS5_Panel.md

 # Exercise 4 (Problem Set 5)

-**Important: Still under construction.
-I will make an announcement once it is ready.**

 * Due date: July 9th (Tue) 11pm.
 * This is the last problem set!